Gerðuberg Cliffs

 Questions & answers

-Gerðuberg Cliffs is in Golden Circle & Nearby, Iceland, approximately 121 km from Reykjavik.
+Gerðuberg Cliffs is a landscape in West Iceland, Iceland, approximately 121 km from Reykjavik.
 Exact GPS coordinates are included in the downloadable Landscape map.

 The recommended season for Gerðuberg Cliffs is All.
 For light, plan around blue hour and the first hour after sunrise; Iceland's long shoulder-season twilight extends usable conditions on either side.